 Made with no ice cream attachment.

 Just used my beloved KitchenAid Stand Mixer with the whisk attachment.
-I’ve made ice cream like this before a few times.
+I’ve made no-churn ice cream like this before a few times.
 Vanilla.
 Thin Mint Ice Cream.
 It’s pretty rad.
 Is the texture different?
 With my two previous flavors, vanilla and thin mint, I really honestly did not feel like there was a difference.
 It seriously tasted like good ole store brought ice cream!
 Delicious!